 ULIPs are quite flexible products that allow one to choose the allocation between equity and debt and decide how much equity to hold.

 The regulators don’t allow insurers to guarantee any returns.
 But in general, ULIPs showcase benefit illustrations with nearly 8% return per annum.
 But the actual return will be higher or lower depending on the allocation chosen and on the underlying performance of each asset class or the fund option.
-The actual XIRR might be slightly lower than ULIP fund returns as The ULIP fund performances are reported at gross level and certain charges like Mortality charges, FMC, etc. are deducted by cancelling ULIP units.
+The actual XIRR might be slightly lower than ULIP fund returns as The ULIP fund performances are reported at a gross level and certain charges like Mortality charges, FMC, etc. are deducted by cancelling ULIP units.
 It is for this reason that one should not directly compare the NAV Of mutual funds and the NAV of ULIP’s underlying funds.

 But if high equity fund options are chosen and if one remains invested for long, then ULIPs can potentially deliver better returns than LIC’s traditional endowment policies.
 Also, ULIP investors are allowed to switch between equity and debt without any incidental tax in the middle.
 This, for many years, has been the key attraction for many HNIs preferring ULIPs.
-Though recent changes in taxation of ULIPs in India with annual premium about Rs 2.5 lakh has changed things a bit for such HNI investors.
+Though recent changes in taxation of ULIPs in India with an annual premium of about Rs 2.5 lakh have changed things a bit for such HNI investors.

 The ULIPs of today are much better products than what was available years back in the early 2000s when misselling was rampant.

 The general advice continues to keep insurance and investments separate and stick to term plans for pure life insurance and mutual funds for investments.
 But still, there is a case for new ULIPs for a class of investors who understand the product structure and for whom, it’s a good fit in their overall portfolio of investment products.
-It is those investors who should check with their investment advisors about how to how to choose the best Unit Linked Insurance Plan (ULIP) in India (2022).
+It is those investors who should check with their investment advisors about how to choose the best Unit Linked Insurance Plan (ULIP) in India (2022).